 * Information used in this update is correct as of Monday 22 November.
 Please check this page regularly as the information may change.
 Always defer to the more specific personalised advice that you may receive from your own GP or other healthcare professional.

-Many of you have been in touch with me regarding the vaccine programme roll out.
+Throughout the pandemic, many of you have been in touch with me regarding the vaccine programme roll out.
 This is something I am working on incredibly closely with our local health providers.
-It is a fast-moving situation; however, I am keen to ensure everyone has as much information as possible.
-I have therefore captured below the most frequently asked questions and will be updating it as and when new information becomes available.
+I am keen to ensure everyone has as much information as possible.
+I have therefore captured below the most up to date information that I have.
+I will provide further updates as and when new information becomes available.

 As ever, if you have any further questions or wish to discuss a specific case please email me at firstname.lastname@example.org.

 Q. Where in the constituency can I be vaccinated?

 There are two sites within the constituency where you can receive your vaccine: St Mary's Church Hall, 1 London Road, Swanley and Sevenoaks Pharmacy, Dartford Road, Sevenoaks.
 To check availability please visit: https://www.kentandmedwayccg.nhs.uk/your-health/coronavirus/covid19vacc…

 St Mary's Church Hall, 1 London Road, Swanley

 - Whilst walk-ins are available for those aged 12 and over (see opening hours below), please pre-book on the National Booking Service or by phoning 119 as this helps to plan vaccinations.

 Thursday 9am - 7.45pm